-By default, an AutoCAD or MicroStation file does not contain Esri spatial reference information to define a coordinate system.
-The Esri undefined spatial reference is assumed when no coordinate system definition is detected by ArcGIS Pro for a CAD feature dataset (CAD file).
-When data is added to a map or scene in ArcGIS Pro with an undefined spatial reference, the coordinates of the data is assumed to be the same coordinate system of the current map or scene's spatial reference, which may or may not be correct.
-It is recommended that you define a spatial reference for all data added to ArcGIS Pro so that it can be properly positioned.
+By default, AutoCAD or MicroStation files do not contain Esri coordinate system information to define a coordinate system.
+The Esri undefined coordinate system is assumed when no coordinate system definition is detected by ArcGIS Pro for a CAD feature dataset (CAD file).
+When data is added to a map or scene in ArcGIS Pro with an undefined coordinate system, the coordinates of the data is assumed to be the same coordinate system of the current map or scene's coordinate system, which may or may not be correct.
+It is recommended that you define a coordinate system for all data added to ArcGIS Pro so that it can be properly positioned.

-You can associate an Esri spatial reference to any CAD file by including a valid Esri .prj file containing the spatial reference information in the same file folder as the CAD file where the name of the file is the same as the CAD file, but with a .prj extension.
+You can associate an Esri coordinate system to any CAD file by including a valid Esri .prj file containing the coordinate system information in the same file folder as the CAD file where the name of the file is the same as the CAD file, but with a .prj extension.

-ArcGIS Pro does not support the Autodesk spatial reference information of AutoCAD Map 3D or Civil 3D.
+ArcGIS Pro does not recognize the Autodesk coordinate system information of AutoCAD Map 3D or Civil 3D.

-You can associate an Esri spatial reference to any CAD file, including MicroStation files, by including a valid Esri .prj file in the same file folder as the CAD file.
+You can associate an Esri coordinate system to any CAD file, including MicroStation files, by including a valid Esri .prj file in the same file folder as the CAD file.
 The included .prj file must have the same name as the CAD file, but with a .prj extension.
 MicroStation files may contain Bentley coordinate system definitions, but ArcGIS Pro does not currently use that coordinate system information and you must therefore define an Esri coordinate system definition using a PRJ file.

-To define the same spatial reference for every CAD or BIM file in a file folder, you can rename the .prj file containing the desired spatial reference to ESRI_CAD.prj.
-Then every CAD or BIM file that does not have a defined spatial reference will use the ESRI_CAD.prj file as its spatial reference.
-This is useful when all of the files in the folder should use the same spatial reference.
+To define the same coordinate system for every CAD or BIM file in a file folder, you can rename the .prj file containing the desired coordinate system to ESRI_CAD.prj.
+Then every CAD or BIM file that does not have a defined coordinate system will use the ESRI_CAD.prj file as its coordinate system.
+This is useful when all of the files in the folder should use the same coordinate system.

-When the coordinates in a CAD file do not correspond to the included spatial reference due to error or because the CAD file was drawn relative to an unknown position, you can specify a coordinate transformation using an Esri world file.
-A world file is an ASCII format file with two or three sets of coordinates that define a two point or three point, respectively, linear affine transformation to move scale and rotate the CAD data from where it was drawn to the proper coordinates of the included spatial reference (.prj file).
+When the coordinates in a CAD file do not correspond to the included coordinate system due to error or because the CAD file was drawn relative to an unknown position, you can specify a coordinate transformation using an Esri world file.
+A world file is an ASCII format file with two or three sets of coordinates that define a two point or three point, respectively, linear affine transformation to move scale and rotate the CAD data from where it was drawn to the proper coordinates of the included coordinate system PRJ file.

-CAD files must have a valid Esri spatial reference (.prj) before a .wld or .wld3 file can have meaning since the offset values of the world file must correspond to a specific coordinates system as defined in the projection file (.prj).
+CAD files must have a valid Esri coordinate system (.prj) before a world file is created since the offset values of the world file must correspond to a specific coordinates system as defined in the PRJ file.

-A .wld or .wld3 file is generated as the result of the CAD or BIM georeferencing tools.
+A WLD3 file is generated as the result of the CAD or BIM georeferencing tools.

 Universal CAD/BIM coordinate transformation (ESRI_CAD.wld and ESRI_CAD.wld3)